-In addition to the school counseling programs, the Intervention Department is designed to work with at-risk students and programs in all grade levels in the Baldwin County Public School System.
-The goal of our department is to support prevention/intervention services in an effort to ensure that every school in the Baldwin County Public School System is a safe and healthy place for all students.
+In addition to the school counseling program, the Prevention and Support Services Department provides support for at-risk students, as well as for numerous programs for all grade levels in the Baldwin County Public School System.
+The goal of the department is to support prevention and intervention services in an effort to ensure that every school in the Baldwin County Public School System is a safe and healthy place for all students.

-Programs under the direction of the Intervention Department include, but are not limited to, the following:
+Programs under the supervision of the Prevention and Support Services Supervisor include, but are not limited to, the following:

 - School counseling program

 - Safe and Drug-Free Schools and Communities Program